Coronectomy

 Have wisdom tooth pain in Toronto and need an appointment?
 Call our dental office for same day Coronectomy

-Who Needs Coronectomy?
+Who Should Consider Coronectomy?

 By addressing these specific situations, coronectomy provides a tailored solution for individuals who may not be suitable candidates for traditional wisdom tooth extraction due to the potential risks involved.
 If you have further questions about Coronectomy, please contact us.